How To Plan a Day Trip to Krka National Park Waterfalls, Croatia

 Krka National Park: A day trip from Zadar

-If you book a Krka Tour or private guide, the Krka waterfalls entrance fee may be included.
-However, be sure to confirm all details before booking your day trip to Krka tour.
+However, be sure to confirm all the details before booking your day trip to Krka tour.
 You can also check the current Krka National Park Ticket Prices ahead of your trip to Croatia.

-How To Get To The Krka Waterfalls
+How To Get to Krka Waterfalls

 View from the Krka Waterfalls Boat, Croatia

 Krka National Park can be accessed by tour group, private guide, personal car and public bus.
-Located just off the Dalmatian Coast, makes it within easy reach from many top cities in Croatia.
+If you are arriving by bus or car, we recommend entering Krka from Skradin.

-Although there are multiple entrances to Krka Waterfalls, if you are arriving by bus or rental car, we recommend entering Krka from Skradin.
 That way you can take the (included) boat ride to the main Krka entrance and enjoy the beautiful town of Skradin as well!

 Driving To Krka National Park